 If you’re looking for a delicious summertime cocktail that’s light and refreshing I recommend you give this Gin Cucumber Cooler a try!
 Heck, even if it isn’t summer, you’re gonna love this cocktail.

-Not too long ago my husband and I had some good friends over for drinks before heading out for dinner.
-I made a variation of this gin cucumber cooler for the girls and we all thought they were quite tasty.
+Recently, I made a variation of this gin cucumber cooler for the girls and we all thought they were quite tasty.
 That evening I made them with muddled cucumber and mint which worked nicely, but I tend to prefer cocktails without a lot of “stuff” floating around in it.
 I knew I wanted to share this cocktail with you all so the next time I made them I decided to experiment a bit and whipped up a batch of mint AND basil flavored simple syrup.
 I also blended up a cucumber in my NutriBullet for some fresh cucumber juice.
 The combination of fresh juice and a touch of herbal simple syrup was the perfect combination for me!

 Only one problem, I couldn’t decide which I liked better… the one with mint or the one with basil.
 My two cousins were over and one preferred the mint and the other preferred the basil.
 So there you go…they’re both fantastic so you might just have to give them both a try 😉 Now of course, if you don’t want to go to the trouble of making the juice (but really… it’s so easy) or simple syrup (again, so so easy) then by all means, just do a little muddle with a few chunks of cucumber and a couple of mint or basil leaves.